National AIDS Commission of Indonesia: Programs

 The government mandated KPAN, among others, to create and coordinate policies and activities related to the prevention, control, and management of AIDS in Indonesia, to inform and educate the public about AIDS and to conduct coordination with local and foreign agencies in the prevention and management of AIDS.
 KPAN was allowed to hire working groups and panel of experts to help its work.
 KPAN also partnered with local and international non-governmental organizations (NGO).
 It also supported academic research on HIV/AIDS and published periodical reports.

 Dissolution

-Specialized organization of KPAN and its local chapters was dissolved by Presidential Order 124/2016 which also required KPAN to finish its mandate at the end of 2017.
-This decision was criticized by several who viewed that it was made without listening the opinion of the employees and partners of KPAN and that it was worried that the management of HIV/AIDS in Indonesia would become worse without a designated governmental agency such as KPAN.
-The dissolution also means that NGOs which had partnership relations with KPAN now have to seek for partnership directly with central or local government which may complicate their tasks in managing HIV/AIDS in Indonesia, particularly for MSM population.
+The commission and its local chapters were dissolved by Presidential Order 124/2016 which also required KPAN to finish its mandate by the end of 2017.
+This decision was criticized by some who claimed that it was made without considering the opinion of the employees and partners of KPAN, with concerns that the management of HIV/AIDS in Indonesia would become more difficult without a designated governmental agency such as KPAN.
+The dissolution also meant that NGOs which had partnerships with KPAN now have to seek partnership directly with central or local government which may complicate their tasks in managing HIV/AIDS in Indonesia, particularly for the men who have sex with men population.